scanner docs insights pricing sign in

 {"error":"Forbidden"}

-How to verify: Every request is HMAC-SHA256 signed with a 30-second timestamp.
+How to verify: Every request is cryptographically signed with a short-lived timestamp.
 Expired or forged signatures are rejected.
-The shared secret never travels over the wire.
+The signing secret never travels over the wire.

 6